-Beatings and addiction: Pakistan drug 'clinic' prescribes tortureJuly 25th, 2014 by Guillaume Lavallée in Health /
+Beatings and addiction: Pakistan drug 'clinic' prescribes tortureJuly 25, 2014 by Guillaume Lavallée in Medicine & Health / Health

 Hashish addict Noor Rehman has spent three years chained to a concrete slab covered by insects.

 Beaten and malnourished, he lost his eyesight in a "clinic" run by a Pakistani mullah claiming to cure addicts who were kept against their will and forced to recite the Koran.